 For further information or assistance, please contact your RACGP QI&CPD branch in your state.

 ACCRM points allocated are:

 Should a candidate fail a component of the APLS provider course or PLS course they will be approached by their respective mentor at the course and advised that they are required to retest in their home state within three weeks of course completion.

 The APLS course administrator will contact the candidate and an APLS instructor who resides in the same state.
 A date/time and meeting point is organised and the test results are sent to APLS head office for verification.
 A certificate will be posted to the candidate should they pass the retest.
 If the candidate fails the retest, APLS will contact the candidate with further information.

 If a candidate fails more than one component of the course or does not attend part of the course, they will be advised to register for a new course and full payment will be required.

-The APLS cancellation policy is available in full here.
+The APLS cancellation policy and cancellation request forms are available in full here.

-General conditions for candidates who decide to cancel or reschedule from an APLS course include the following:
+General conditions for candidates who wish to cancel their registration on an APLS course include the following: